-- (a) Child: clients aged 0 12 years.
-This is in line with the Department of Local Government definition of children as aged 0 12 years for social planning purposes. - (b) Young adult: clients aged 13 years up to and including 18 years.
-It is acknowledged that the Department of Local Government defines Youth more broadly as 12-24 years for social planning purposes. - (c) Unattended child: A child using public library resources and facilities unsupervised by a parent or carer. - (d) Young people: children 0-12 and young adults 13-18.
+Child Child: clients aged $0-12$ years.
+This is in line with the Department of Local Government definition of children as aged $0-12$ years for social planning purposes.
+Young Adult Young adult: clients aged 13 years up to and including 18 years.
+It is acknowledged that the Department of Local Government defines Youth more broadly as 12-24 years for social planning purposes Unattended child Unattended child: A child using public library resources and facilities unsupervised by a parent or carer.
+Young People children 0-12 and young adults 13-18 literature and promote the development of information literacy skills.